elizabethdaly/data-analysis-project/README.md

 ##  2. Description of the data set <a name="section1"></a>
 The Tips data set contains 244 rows of data relating to tips left in a restaurant.
 I will assume that the currency is $, as I think this is an American data set.
 The data set includes the total bill, tip, number in the party, day of week, time of day, gender of the diner, and whether or not they are a smoker.
 I would say that the basic question is: does the tip amount depend on the total bill?
 One can also ask if the other variables influence the tip amount.
 Some of these questions will be addressed in section 3. <!--put in a ref-->

 I often use sites such as Medium.com to see how other people have investigated data sets using Python.
 Two examples of such exploratory data analyses are given in the reference list.
 The very first step is always to check if the data needs cleaning by looking for duplicate rows, zero values or NaNs where they shouldn't be, etc. Our data set is small enough to inspect visually and it looks fine.
 Counting the number of valid entries in each column confirms this.
-This is what the head of the data set looks like:
+The head of the data set looks like:

 ![head](images/head.JPG)

-Pandas **decribe()** can provide a quick summary of the data set as outlined in the notebook.
+Pandas **describe()** can provide a quick summary of the data set as outlined in the notebook.
 However, without looking at the data in more detail, we cannot yet state what we think a typical diner is.
 What I mean is, just because most of the diners are male, smokers, and eating dinner on Saturday when we consider one variable at a time, that doesn't mean that all of these conditions are met simultaneously.
 In the notebook I calculate the tip as a fraction of the total bill as I think it's a measure of tip size that we are more familiar with.
-That is also done in the https://devarea.com/ reference below, in Wes McKinney's book when he is using the Tips data set as an example, and in the Case Study 1: Restaurant Tipping report also below.
+That is also done in the https://devarea.com/ reference below, in Wes McKinney's book when he is using the Tips data set as an example, and in the *Case Study 1: Restaurant Tipping* report also below.
 So it seems like a sensible step to take.

 ![describeAll](images/describeAll.JPG)